monad-crypto/protocols/README.md

 Please create a fork of this repository in your own github account (personal or company), push your changes to that fork, and then make a pull request from that fork which contributes back to monad-crypto/protocols:main.

+Please make best efforts to verify your contracts on https://monadvision.com/ where possible, and let us know if you are running into issues with contract verification.

 ## Data

 For each network (`mainnet`, `testnet`), there is one json per protocol.